OPCFoundation/UA-.NETStandard-Samples/README.md

 # Official OPC UA .Net Standard Samples from the OPC Foundation

+## Help wanted!

+The samples in this repository are hosted by the OPC Foundation to keep the sample code available for the community.

+However, to avoid internal competition with OPC members that offer commercial SDKs, the OPC Foundation limits its own resources for maintenance and support to a minimum.

+Contributions of the community to improve and maintain the samples and to help with issues to keep this repository alive are very welcome.

+Please follow the steps outlined [here](#contributing) to start contributing.

 ## Overview

 Sample Servers and Clients, including all required controls, for .NET Framework 4.6.2, .NET Core 2.0 and UWP.